Offering Piano Lessons for ages 7 to Adult in my Brainerd Studio

 Do you have openings for new students now?

-Please contact me for current schedules and I’ll be happy to let you know what I have available: 218 270 2621
+Please contact me for current schedule information and I’ll be happy to let you know what I have available: voice or text: 218 839 5195

 How much do you charge for lessons?